VlachosGroup/pMuTT/docs/source/install.rst

 Running unit tests
 ------------------
 pMuTT has a suite of unit tests that should be run before committing any code.
-To run the tests, run the following in a Python terminal.
+To run the tests, run the following commands in a Python terminal.

-Run the following command:
 ::

      import pmutt